broadinstitute/gatk-sv/website/docs/advanced/docker/manual.md

 This section outlines steps to follow in order to create and connect to a Linux virtual machine (VM) on a cloud service provider.
-You may skip this section if you are using a dedicated Linux machine (e.g., a laptop running Ubuntu).
+You may [skip to the next section](#checkout) if you are using a dedicated Linux machine (e.g., a laptop running Ubuntu).

 #### 1. Set environment variables